 States Adopt CEE’s K-12 National Standards for Financial Literacy

-CEE’s K-12 National Standards for Financial Literacy have been adopted by Alabama, Florida, Oklahoma, and Rhode Island, providing a solid, assessable foundation for financial education in these states.
-Rhode Island became the fourth state in the U.S. to do so in November 2014 – and it was due in large part to the efforts of one group of students who decided to make a difference.
+CEE’s K-12 National Standards for Financial Literacy have been adopted by Florida and Rhode Island, providing a solid, assessable foundation for financial education in these states.
+Rhode Island became the second state in the U.S. to do so in November 2014 – and it was due in large part to the efforts of one group of students who decided to make a difference.
 Click here to read more about this group of East Greenwich students, and how they, along with Rhode Island Council for Economic Education’s President Margaret Brooks, raised the bar for financial literacy in their state.

 CEE Launches the Senate Financial and Economic Literacy Caucus